 In the high school English III course, there is an increased emphasis on the development of writing skills.

 Time4Learning.com combines 1500+ multimedia lessons, printable worksheets and graded activities in a student-paced environment that brings concepts to life.
 Math and language arts lessons are correlated to state standards.
 Science, social studies and art are also provided as a bonus to most grades.
-Foreign language instruction is available as an optional add-on for an additional fee.
+Foreign language instruction is available as optional extra education for an additional fee.

 Other key features of the program: